By Alyse Bacine

 Many practitioners describe experiences remarkably similar to DMT effects:

-• Visual imagery from geometric patterns to complex scenes
+• Visual imagery, from geometric patterns to complex scenes

 • Sensations of energy moving through the body